codefornola/nola-transit-map/README.md

 ### Contributing

-Join #civic-hacking in Nola Devs Slack channel, where this project is discussed: https://nola.slack.com/join/shared_invite/zt-4882ja82-iGm2yO6KCxsi2aGJ9vnsUQ.
+Join #civic-hacking in the Nola Devs Slack channel, where this project is discussed: https://nola.slack.com/join/shared_invite/zt-4882ja82-iGm2yO6KCxsi2aGJ9vnsUQ.

 The API key is a protected secret.
 Only a few have access, hence the included mock server that is used in DEV mode.